-Using the tail estimates (\ref{eq: tail estimates introduction}), we present in Sections~\ref{SECTION: ONE-SIDED LARGE DEVIATIONS} and \ref{SECTION: TWO-SIDED LARGE DEVIATIONS} large deviations results for $\bar X_n$ as in \eqref{eq: X_n bar introduction}.
+Using the tail estimates (\ref{eq: tail estimates introduction}), we present in Sections~\ref{SECTION: ONE-SIDED LARGE DEVIATIONS} and \ref{SECTION: TWO-SIDED LARGE DEVIATIONS} large deviations results for $\bar X_n$ as in \eqref{eq: X_n bar introduction}, which constitutes the second major step in our approach.
 We achieve this by introducing a new asymptotic equivalence concept (see Lemma~\ref{lem: asymptotic equivalence} below), which, together with the decomposition in cycles, allows us to build a bridge between our problem and the one studied \cite{rheeblanchetzwart2016}.
 In the latter paper, the Skorokhod $J_1$ topology is used.
 However, showing that the residual process (i.e.\ the contribution of the cycle going on at the endpoint of our interval) is negligible in its contribution to $\P(\bar X_n\in E)$ is not straightforward, especially when the increments of $\bar X_n$ are dependent as in the current setting.
 To overcome this, we switch to a slightly weaker topology, namely the $M_1'$-topology on ${\mathbb D}[0,1]$ (as defined in \cite{Mihail2020}, see also Section~\ref{SECTION: ONE-SIDED LARGE DEVIATIONS} below), and derive asymptotic estimates of events involved with the ``area'' under the last ongoing cycle.
 This choice of topology is crucial as it allows many light-tailed jumps, occurring within a cycle, to merge into a single heavy-tailed jump.